semaphoreci/semaphore/docs/docs/reference/agent-yaml.md

 ## Overview

-The YAML syntax described in this page is used setting up and configuring self-hosted agents with the [Semaphore Command Line](./semaphore-cli#sem-get-agents).
+The YAML syntax described on this page is used to set up and configure self-hosted agents with the [Semaphore Command Line](./semaphore-cli#sem-get-agents).

 ## apiVersion {#apiVersion}